robertdstein/uvotredux/README.md

 ## Installing Heasoft

-To reduce Swift data you require HEASOFT .
+To actually reduce Swift data you require NASA's HEASOFT.

 ### Installation via Docker
-I found installing via Docker to be the easiest: https://heasarc.gsfc.nasa.gov/lheasoft/docker.html
+I found installing via Docker to be the easiest.
+You can find instructions here: https://heasarc.gsfc.nasa.gov/lheasoft/docker.html

+You will need to install Docker, and make the heasoft Docker image, following the guide.

-Start a terminal e.g with:
+Then, start a terminal e.g with:

 ```bash
 docker run -it -rm -v /path/to/download:/mydata heasoft:v6.33 bash